Power Saver Plugs

 Commercial Electricity Bills

-Commercial and industrial customers are charged differently for electricity use than domestic customers.
-Commercial electricity usage is based on Apparent Power, measured in kVA or kilo volt-amperes.
-Essentially this means that they are charged more if the equipment they use causes the current and voltage to become out of sync (out of phase).
-Industrial equipment that generates a magnetic field to operate, such as motors and transformers, causes the current to lag behind the voltage.
-By adding capacitors to the system, the current can be brought back in sync with the voltage.
-This is referred to Power Factor Correction and is done to reduce the amount of power they are charged for.
-Power factor correction requires the careful selection of capacitors to match the load on the system.
+Commercial and industrial customers are charged differently for electricity than domestic users.
+Businesses can incur extra charges if their equipment causes the voltage and current to fall out of sync (out of phase).
+Many types of industrial machinery, such as motors, compressors and transformers, naturally cause the current to lag behind the voltage.
+By adding capacitors, the current and voltage can be brought back into better alignment.
+This process, known as Power Factor Correction, helps reduce those extra commercial charges.
+Power factor correction equipment must be correctly sized so that it matches the electrical loads on the system.
 This article by the IET gives a great technical explanation of Power Factor Correction.

 Safety Concerns